bxsck/task-management/README.md

 # Hi SWIPE team,

-This is the README for the **Pre-Word Assignment Project**.
+This is the README for the **Pre-Work Assignment Project**.
 Below is the overview of the project, including implemented features and important notes.

 ---